Leo Flieg: Life

 From 1922, jointly with Käthe Pohl, Flieg served as secretary to the Organisation Office ("Orgbüro") of the party politburo.
 He participated in every congress conducted by the Communist Party of Germany between 1920 and 1932.
-In 1924 he stood successfully for election to the Prussian regional parliament ("Provinziallandtag") as a Communist Party member.
+In 1924 he stood successfully for election to the Landtag of Prussia as a Communist Party member.
 Successively re-elected at subsequent elections, he retained his seat without a break till 1932.
 He was elected to the party Central Committee in 1927 and appears to have joined the politburo shortly afterwards.
 At the sixth world congress, in 1928, he joined the Comintern International Control Commission.

 One source indicates that from 1928 Flieg made his home in the Comintern's so-called "Hotel Lux" in Moscow, though the extent of his activities in Germany suggests that at this point much of his time was still spent in Berlin.
 Leo Flieg liked to operate behind the scenes, which can make it hard to pin down details of his work for the German Communist Party.
 According to one source, records uncovered in Moscow during 1992/93 show that during the early 1930s, as a secretary of the party and commissioner of the Comintern Intelligence Service ("Отдел международной связи, " / OMS), Leo Flieg was in charge of spending an annual subsidy from Moscow valued at 1.8 million marks, co-ordinating false passports, radio operators and couriers.
 He himself headed up a counterfeiting operation with 170 "employees".
 This intelligence role was conducted in close collaboration with the Soviet secret police.

 The Soviet Communist Party became increasingly polarised during the later 1920s between those who were supportive of Stalin and those who dared to be thought to speculate that perhaps Lenin's successor should have been Leon Trotsky.
 The Soviet party and the German Party were closely linked at various levels: party ruptures in Moscow found powerful echoes among the comrades in Berlin, with a major programme of expulsions during 1928 and the establishment by many of those expelled of an alternative party.
 Sources insist that through this period Leo Flieg carried out his party functions with skill, loyalty and meticulous care, without regard to whether the party leadership might be considered too far to the left or too far to the right.
 Then, in May 1932 Flieg was relieved by the German Party of his party responsibilities, seen as having become too close to Heinz Neumann, a close political comrade and a personal friend.
 In 1930/31 Neumann had become critical of the party leader Ernst Thälmann, and thereby also of Stalin, both of whom, he said, were underestimating the dangers presented by the rise of the Nazi Party.
 In April 1932 Neumann was stripped of his party functions and summoned to Moscow.
 Flieg was identified as a "member of the Neumann group" and his demotions, accompanied by the inevitable mutterings about Trotskyite sympathies, followed a few weeks later.
 His membership of the politburo was reduced to "candidate membership".